 (2) An order may apply to —

-(a) all general retail shops in the tourism precinct or holiday resort;
+(a) all general retail shops in the special trading precinct or holiday resort;

-(b) general retail shops in the tourism precinct or holiday resort of a class specified in the order; or
+(b) general retail shops in the special trading precinct or holiday resort of a class specified in the order; or

-(c) general retail shops in the tourism precinct or holiday resort that are specified in the order.
+(c) general retail shops in the special trading precinct or holiday resort that are specified in the order.

-(3) An order that applies to general retail shops in a tourism precinct may also apply to general retail shops —
+(3) An order that applies to general retail shops in a special trading precinct may also apply to general retail shops —

-(a) that are in the immediate vicinity of the tourism precinct; and
+(a) that are in the immediate vicinity of the special trading precinct; and

 (b) that are specified, or that are of a class specified, in the order.